 IWC Portugieser Annual Calendar

-IWC debuted the new Portugieser Annual Calendar at the 2015 SIHH gala with an all-new movement and contemporary good looks.
-The movement, developed in house in Schaffhausen, has a full seven-day power reserve and shows the month, date and day in the “American” style (month first) in deference to IWC’s American founder, F.A.
+IWC debuted the Portugieser Annual Calendar in 2015 with an all-new movement and contemporary good looks.
+Equally impressive today, the movement, developed in-house in Schaffhausen, has a full seven-day power reserve and shows the month, date and day in the “American” style (month first) in deference to IWC’s American founder, F.A.
 Jones.

-JLC is often called “the watchmaker’s watch company” due to its huge catalog of in-house calibres, many of which have been used by other, more prestigious brands.
-Nobody does complications like Jaeger, and its Master Calendar is no exception, moving the date to the outside of the dial and keeping overall height to less than 11mm.
-The meteorite dial version uses material from a sliver of a meteorite that crashed into a Swedish glacier centuries ago.
+JLC is often called “the watchmaker’s watch company” due to its huge catalog of in-house calibers, many of which have been used by other, more prestigious brands.
+Nobody does complications like Jaeger, and its Master Ultra-Thin Perpetual Calendar is no exception, with a beautiful dial execution, and all while keeping overall thickness to less than 11mm.

-The German masters at Lange are known for many things but its most recognizable trademark is the outsized date, modeled after the clock in the Dresden opera house.
-Instead of showing the day in an aperture on the dial, it is pointed to on a subdial, as is the month, giving the watch a clean, Teutonic aesthetic.
+The German masters at Lange are known for many things, but the company’s most recognizable trademark is the outsized date, modeled after the clock in the Dresden opera house.
+Instead of showing the day in an aperture on the dial as many traditional calendar watches do, it is pointed to on a sub-dial, as is the other information, giving the watch a clean, Teutonic aesthetic.

 Georg Jensen Koppel Annual Calendar

 Georg Jensen is better known for silversmithing, but the brand has recently made a concerted effort to produce timepieces befitting its Danish design heritage.
-The Koppel Annual Calendar veers from the classic norms of this watch category with a clean enamel dial, a small seconds subdial and a minimalist approach to displaying the calendar, using an offset arc-shaped aperture for the month and the date front and center.
-In addition to being possibly the most beautiful selection, it is also the most affordable at less than $6,000.
+The Koppel Annual Calendar veers from the classic norms of this watch category with a clean enamel dial, a small seconds sub-dial and a minimalist approach to displaying the calendar, using an offset arc-shaped aperture for the month and the date front and center.

-No listing of calendar watches or grand complications is complete without a Patek, and the 5140 is one of the brand’s most iconic timepieces.
-The sheer weight of Patek’s legacy alone is enough to make this watch significant, and its classic subdial arrangement of all relevant calendar details is reminiscent of every Patek perpetual calendar dating back to the turn of the last century.
+No listing of calendar watches or grand complications is complete without a Patek, and the 5212A was something a bit unexpected for the conservative brand when it was released at Baselworld 2019 in steel.
+The sheer weight of Patek’s legacy alone is enough to make this watch notable, and its clean arrangement of all relevant calendar details (including the week number) is executed, once again, with deft refinement.
 Then you turn it over and gaze on the exquisitely decorated movement, and you can see why Patek sits at the top of the heap.

 Breguet Classique 5327

-Breguet’s founder, Abraham-Louis Breguet, made watches for Napoleon and Marie Antoinette and was behind most of watchmaking’s milestones during his lifetime.
-But his company’s legacy continued long after his death, and in fact they built the first perpetual calendar wristwatch in 1927.
+Breguet’s founder, Abraham-Louis Breguet’s legacy continued long after his death, and in fact the company built the first perpetual calendar wristwatch in 1927.
 The Classique 5327 carries forward many of the brand’s longstanding aesthetic cues, with blued hands in a style named for Breguet himself, a guilloche-patterned dial and distinctive subdial layout for month, day, date, moonphase and leap year.
-While this is a classic piece, it is also thoroughly modern, with a silicon hairspring that is immune to the detrimental effects of magnetism.
+It is also thoroughly modern, with a silicon hairspring immune to the effects of magnetism.
 Old Abe would have been proud.

 Most calendar watches are dainty affairs, well suited for wear under a starched monogrammed shirt cuff — but not this one.
 Try a flight suit.
-The undisputed brute of the category is the ceramic-cased Big Pilot Top Gun from IWC, which is one grand complication you can wear for all the 1,461 days of the leap year cycle with little fear of damaging it.
-It features a full digital year display (an IWC invention), and all calendar functions can be set via the crown, unlike other watches of its kind that use various push-piece correctors on the case flanks.
-It also shows the moonphases in both the northern and southern hemispheres, in case your carrier sorties take you across the Equator.
+The undisputed brute of the category is the bronze-cased Top Gun Spitfire from IWC, which is one grand complication you can wear for all the 1,461 days of the leap year cycle with little fear of damaging it.
+It also shows a full digital year display (an IWC invention) and the moonphases in both the northern and southern hemispheres.